basarat/typescript-book/docs/promise.md

     })
 ```

+The fact that:

-> The fact that errors jump to the tailing `catch` (and skip middle `then`) along with synchronous errors also getting caught effectively provides us with an async programming paradigm that allows better error handling than raw callbacks.
+* errors jump to the tailing `catch` (and skip any middle `then` calls) and
+* synchronous errors also get caught by any tailing `catch`.

+effectively provides us with an async programming paradigm that allows better error handling than raw callbacks.
+More on this below.

 ### TypeScript and promises